Aston Villa stun Arsenal with Buendia's last-gasp winner

 As the game swung back and forth Martinez finger-tipped a ferocious shot by Martin Odegaard over the bar before Saka's goal-bound shot was blocked on the line.

-Donyell Malen should have put Villa back ahead but dragged a shot wide and in stoppage time it was Arsenal who were hunting the winner until an astonishing goalmouth scramble at the other end saw Raya twice make saves before the ball arrived at the feet of Buendia who lofted a shot into the net.
+Donyell Malen should have put Villa back ahead but dragged a shot wide and in stoppage time it was Arsenal who were hunting the winner until an astonishing goalmouth scramble at the other end saw Raya twice make saves before the ball arrived at the feet of Buendia who lofted a shot through a crowd and into the net.